cncf/wg-serverless/workflow/spec/spec.md

 ## Element Metadata

-Element metadata enables you to enrich the core definition of each element of the serverless workflow with information above and beyond that which is defined its core definition.
+Element metadata enables you to enrich elements of the serverless workflow with information above and beyond that which is defined its core definition.
 This is done via the "metaData" property (included in each workflow element) and which has the main goal of allowing users to add additional descriptions of the element it belongs to.